Progressive Citizens' Party

-The Progressive Citizens' Party in Liechtenstein (Fortschrittliche Bürgerpartei in Liechtenstein, FBP) is a national-conservative political party in Liechtenstein.
+The Progressive Citizens' Party in Liechtenstein (Fortschrittliche Bürgerpartei in Liechtenstein, FBP) is a conservative political party in Liechtenstein.
 The FBP is one of the two major political parties in Liechtenstein, along with the liberal-conservative Patriotic Union.
 Founded in 1918 along with the now-defunct Christian-Social People's Party, it is the oldest extant party in Liechtenstein.

 History

 The party was established in 1918 by middle class citizens and members of the agricultural community as a response to the formation of the Christian-Social People's Party (VP).
-It won the majority of the elected the 1918 elections, but the VP formed a government.
+In addition to being linked to the commercial and rural environment, the party was also firmly anchored in the clergy.
+It won the majority of the elected the 1918 elections, but the VP formed a government following the 1918 Liechtenstein putsch.

-The VP won elections in 1922, January 1926 and April 1926, but the FBP won the 1928 elections, and became the party of government until 1938, with Josef Hoop serving as Prime Minister until 1945.
-In 1938 the FBP allowed the Patriotic Union to join it in a coalition government.
+The VP won elections in 1922, January 1926 and April 1926, but the FBP won the 1928 elections, and became the party of government until 1938, with Josef Hoop serving as prime minister until 1945.
+In 1938 the FBP allowed the Patriotic Union (VU) to join it in a coalition government.
 The two parties governed in coalition until the 1997 elections, after which the Patriotic Union formed a government.
-The FBP won the 2001 elections and its leader Otmar Hasler became Prime Minister.
-Following the 2005 elections the coalition was renewed, with Hasler remaining Prime Minister.
-The VU's Klaus Tschütscher held the post between 2009 and 2013, after which FBP leader Adrian Hasler became Prime Minister.
+The FBP won the 2001 elections and its leader Otmar Hasler became prime minister.
+Following the 2005 elections the coalition was renewed, with Hasler remaining prime minister.
+The VU's Klaus Tschütscher held the post between 2009 and 2013, after which FBP leader Adrian Hasler became prime minister.